Grand National tips: Experts on best bets and horses to watch at Aintree

 It’s the biggest betting day of the year as everyone from experienced gamblers to once-a-year bettors take on the bookmakers and everyone is looking for a solid tip.

-Here we run through the best bets from the experts, while you can click here for betting odds and find our latest horse racing tips here:
+Here we run through the best bets from the experts, while you can click here for betting odds and find our Grand National each-way tips here.

 Grand National tips

-Racing ambassador Alex Hammond spoke to Sky Betabout his tip for the big race itself on Saturday
+Racing ambassador Alex Hammond spoke to Sky Bet and legendary jockey Ruby Walsh chatted to Paddy Power about their tips for the big race on Saturday

 Saturday 13 April, 16:00 – Grand National